-It seems that every season brings out a new star or hot team and the bar is getting set higher and higher for the demands.
+It seems that every season brings out a new basketball star or hot team and the bar is getting set higher and higher for the demands.
 In the past, a team that had an excellent percentage rating in field goals while winning the games was all that mattered.
 Today’s basketball has become a lot more complicated as fans seem to need better, higher and more 3-point shots.

-A measures the overall team effectiveness from a field standpoint.
+A field goal measures the overall team effectiveness from a field standpoint.
 The standard points-scored-per-possession has always been the main theme of the game and author Dean Oliver, in his book “Basketball on Paper” details basketball’s four points: 40% Shooting, 25% Turnovers, 20% Rebounds, 15% Free Throws.
 The formula that is used was a gauge for a standard game, but the concept of ‘standard’ has made some rather drastic changes in the last few years.

 As NBA hot teams, such as the Miami Heat leap forward with 3-point shots, there is a corresponding escalation of expectation for college teams.
 Players such as Magic Johnson and Michael Jordan were stars in their own right as some of the top performers.
-Records and standards are made for breaking, and thus entered LeBron James, Dwayne Wade and Chris Bosh; where they seemingly elevated the game of basketball into an electronic extravaganza.
+Records and standards are made for breaking, and thus entered LeBron James, Dwayne Wade and Chris Bosh; where they seemingly elevated the game of basketball into an electronic scoreboard extravaganza.

 The basketball game of today now contains fans that want to be dazzled and surprised.
 The performances of the top stars have created a situation where a standard game, filled with field goals of excellence, is no longer acceptable.
 The past hot team that made an appearance every so many years has become the theme that is needed to keep the fans attending, the net buzz going and the sponsors waiting in line to sign up the team.